-Getting up to speed on Azure App Configuration is straight forward as the Microsoft docs are excellent with tutorials covering the major use cases.
+Getting up to speed on Azure App Configuration is straight forward as the Microsoft docs are an excellent resource with tutorials covering the major use cases.
 Go through this tutorial to see the various ways you can use feature flags using App Configuration: https://docs.microsoft.com/en-us/azure/azure-app-configuration/quickstart-feature-flag-aspnet-core There is a more advanced tutorial showing how to use a percentage filter on a feature flag: https://docs.microsoft.com/en-us/azure/azure-app-configuration/use-feature-flags-dotnet-core.

 App Configuration Feature Flags

 As an application’s usage of feature flags grows you will want more advanced control over your feature flags.
 Azure App Configuration offers the following advanced functionality:

 - feature flags are automatically updated without redeploying your app (the .NET Core SDK automatically pulls feature flags every 30 seconds by default)